Tymec/movie-recommender/README.md

 ### Architecture
 The input text is first preprocessed and tokenized using `re` and `spaCy` where:
-- The text is cleaned up by removing any HTML tags and converting emojis to text
+- Any HTML tags are removed
+- Emojis and slang words are converted to their text form
-- Stop words and punctuation are removed
+- Stop words, punctuation and special characters are removed
 - URLs, email addresses and numbers are removed
 - Words are converted to lowercase
 - Lemmatization is performed (words are converted to their base form based on the surrounding context)